-- The new National Road Safety Strategy, "PENSE 2016-2020" is being developed. - High risk site treatment is obligatory in Portugal. - Effectiveness of enforcement in Portugal is at the level of most EU countries. - Helmet wearing rate is very high in Portugal; seat-belt wearing rates are also higher than the EU average. - Mandatory inspection periods in Portugal are somewhat shorter for older buses/coaches and lorries/trucks than the most common periods in the EU.
+- The new National Road Safety Strategy, "PENSE 2016-2020" has been developed.
+A target of reducing fatalities by 56% in 2020, compared to 2010, has been set. - High risk site treatment is obligatory in Portugal. - Effectiveness of enforcement in Portugal is at the level of most EU countries. - Helmet wearing rate is very high in Portugal; seat-belt wearing rates are also higher than the EU average. - Mandatory inspection periods in Portugal are somewhat shorter for older buses/coaches and lorries/trucks than the most common periods in the EU.

-The new National Road Safety Strategy, "PENSE 2016-2020" is being developed.
+The new National Road Safety Strategy, "PENSE 2016-2020" has been developed.
+A target of reducing fatalities by 56% in 2020, compared to 2010, has been set.